schibsted/spid-tech-docs/resources/endpoints/vouchers-group-post.md

 to hand out.

 In order to use this endpoint, your client must have a `voucher_prefix`.
-This field is set by SchAcc administrators, if it is not set, you will get an error like "Set generator used, but no client voucher prefix set".
+This field is set by Schibsted account administrators, if it is not set, you will get an error like "Set generator used, but no client voucher prefix set".
 If this happens, contact support.